The Transmitters: Formation and early releases

 The band formed in Ealing, West London in 1977.
 The original line-up was John Quinn (vocals – also known as "John Clegg", "John Grimes" or "John X"), Sam Dodson (guitar, aka "Sam Dodds"), Simon "Sid" Wells (bass), Amanda de Grey (keyboards), Jim Chase (drums) and Dexter O'Brian (lyrics – real name Christopher McHallem).
 Guitarists Steve Walsh (Manicured Noise) and John Guillani (from O'Brian's other band The Decorators) also stood in as live members at various times.
+Rick Kemp was initially on drums.

 The band's debut single was "Party", released on Ebony Records in 1978.
 This was followed in the same year by the album 24 Hours.

 On 29 December 1978, the band played a concert at the Electric Ballroom, Camden, supporting The Police.
 On 15 February 1979, they supported an early line-up of The Human League at the Nashville Rooms, West London.
 (Other bands played with during this period include Scritti Politti, The Birthday Party, Dolly Mixture, The Slits, Alternative TV, The Fall and Blurt.)